Social security contributions

 General Health System (GHS)

 As per General Health System Law of 2001 (89(I)/2001) as amended 2017, a GHS is introduced in Cyprus aimed to provide to the population equal access to a holistic health care system.
 Patients will have the option to select a health care provider from the private as well as the public health care sector.

-Contributions relating to the implementation of the GHS commenced on 1 March 2019 and have increased as of 1 March 2020 as per the table below:
+Contributions relating to the implementation of the GHS commenced on 1 March 2019 at reduced rates.
+As of 1 March 2020 the full rates apply as per the table below:

 |(v)||Persons holding office*||Officers’ remuneration||2.65%|